Towards Automated Network Mitigation Analysis (extended): Related Work

-Probabilistic models of attack graphs/trees have been considered widely (\eg\ \cite{buldas:etal:critis-06,niitsoo:iwsec-10,sarraute:etal:aisec-11,singhal:ou:nist-11,buldas:stepanenko:gamesec-12,lisy:pibil:paisi-13,homer:etal:jcs-13}), yet they weren't, at first, given a formal semantics in terms of standard sequential decision making formalisms.
+Probabilistic models of attack graphs/trees have been considered widely (\eg\ \cite{buldas:etal:critis-06,niitsoo:iwsec-10,sarraute:etal:aisec-11,singhal:ou:nist-11,buldas:stepanenko:gamesec-12,lisy:pibil:paisi-13,homer:etal:jcs-13}), \begin{full} yet they weren't, at first, given a formal semantics in terms of standard sequential decision making formalisms.
 The latter was done later on by the AI community in the simulated pentesting branch of research.
-After initial works linking non-probabilistic attack graphs to classical planning \cite{boddy:etal:icaps-05,lucangeli:etal:secart-10}, Sarraute et al.\ \cite{sarraute:etal:aaai-12} devised a comprehensive model based on POMDPs, designed to capture penetration testing as precisely as possible, explicitly modeling the incomplete knowledge on the attacker's side, as well as the development of that knowledge during the attack.
-As POMDPs do not scale -- neither in terms of modeling nor in terms of computation -- it was thereafter proposed to use MDPs as a more scalable intermediate model \cite{durkota:lisy:stairs-14,hoffmann:icaps-15}.
-Here we build upon this latter model, extending it with automated support for mitigation analysis.
+After initial works linking non-probabilistic attack graphs to classical planning~\cite{boddy:etal:icaps-05,lucangeli:etal:secart-10}, Sarraute et al.~\cite{sarraute:etal:aaai-12} devised a comprehensive model based on POMDPs, designed to capture penetration testing as precisely as possible, explicitly modeling the incomplete knowledge on the attacker's side, as well as the development of that knowledge during the attack.
+As POMDPs do not scale --- neither in terms of modeling nor in terms of computation --- it was thereafter proposed to use MDPs as a more scalable intermediate model~\cite{durkota:lisy:stairs-14,hoffmann:icaps-15}. \end{full} \begin{conf} and were later linked to to classical planning~\cite{boddy:etal:icaps-05,lucangeli:etal:secart-10}.
+More precise formulations in terms of \emph{partially observable MDPs} were proposed for their ability to model incomplete knowledge on the attacker's side~\cite{sarraute:etal:aaai-12}.
+As POMDPs do not scale --- neither in terms of modeling nor in terms of computation --- it was thereafter proposed to use MDPs as a more scalable intermediate model~\cite{durkota:lisy:stairs-14,hoffmann:icaps-15}. \end{conf} Here we build upon this latter model.